READING TIME: 11 MINUTES

 As John commented below: The Aeotec Siren 6 no longer needs a device handler (According to a question answered on Amazon.com by the Aeotec support team.)

-Once your Aeotect siren is added to SmartThings, you can control your siren from with the SmartThings app to perform all kinds of automations.
-For example, you can create an automation to sound the alarm is a door or window is opened after a certain time.
+Once your Aeotect siren is added to SmartThings, you can control your siren with the SmartThings app to perform all kinds of automations.
+For example, you can create an automation to sound the alarm if a door or window is opened after a certain time.

 With this siren, you can protect your home with a 1,000 lumen strobe, 110db alarm, or both.
 It comes with 6-pre loaded alarm security sounds, 8 safety sounds, and 30 different tones.
-Once of the features I really like is the built-in 4 hour battery backup, so you can stay safe even if you loose power.
+One of the features I really like is the built-in 4-hour battery backup, so you can stay safe even if you lose power.
 A full list of features and DTH installation instructions can be found here: https://community.smartthings.com/t/release-aeotec-siren-6/164654

 Things We Like: